![]() |

 Even with her three-year-old

-twins in tow, I knew it would be a special mother -daughter luncheon.
+twin boys in tow, I knew it would be a special mother-daughter luncheon.

 I was hoping it would be like the old days.

 and our only girl.
+The boys called her Pippi.
 When all the boys

 and brothers, who still preferred forks.

-“Did you and Mommy eat in Chinatown again?”
+“Did you and Mama eat in Chinatown again?”

 “Why does she always get to go with you?”
 Roberto,

-As she grew, those eyes became her trademark - framed with long lashes.
+Pippa grew, and her eyes became her trademark.
+They were framed with long lashes, and .
 Everywhere we went, Pippi was admired.
-I wasn’t ready for adolescence to come so
+I wasn’t ready for her adolescence, which came too quickly.
+It was like Pippa was

 body-snatched in the middle of the night and replaced with someone who wanted